gTile/gTile/README.md

 ## Design Principles
 The code base follows the [SOLID](https://en.wikipedia.org/wiki/SOLID) paradigm __up to an extend__.
 Although it doesn't strictly follow the paradigm it is definitely architectured with these principles in mind.
 Try to stick with these principles when changing the architecture, e.g., to make [adaptation for different desktop environments](https://github.com/gTile/gTile/issues/103) more easy.

-The extension makes use of the GJS mechanisms were possible.
+The extension make use of the GJS mechanisms where possible.
 In particular, the UI components make extensive use of GObject [Properties and Signals](https://gjs.guide/guides/gobject/basics.html) for synchronization purposes.
 UI components are modeled as general purpose, composable components.
 In particular, they do not contain any logic other than strictly related to rendering.
-Business logic is supposed to reside in an orchestrator.
+Business logic is supposed to reside in an orchestrating class of function.

 ## Code Style Guide
 The project does intentionally avoid the use of linters such as prettier or eslint.
 Quick comprehension is more important than following strict code formatting rules.
 That being said, please try to comply with the implicit code style used throughout the code base.
 In particular: